LGBTQ rights in Nepal: Legality of same-sex sexual activity

-In 2007, the Supreme Court of Nepal ruled that same-sex sexual intercourse was not to be construed as “unnatural”.
-While the new Criminal Codes Act (2008), which replaced the Muluki Ain, appears to continue to criminalize “unnatural sex”, it should be read in light of this case.
+This framework shifted in December 2007 when the Supreme Court of Nepal ruled that same-sex sexual intercourse was not to be construed as "unnatural" in Sunil Babu Pant and Others v.
+Nepal Government case.
+The ruling effectively decriminalized homosexuality in Nepal.
+Although Nepal's new Criminal Codes Act (2017), which replaced the Muluki Ain, continues to criminalize "unnatural sex", it should be read in light of the Court's ruling which states homosexuality is not considered to be "unnatural".

-The age of consent in Nepal is 18, regardless of gender and sexual orientation.
+The age of consent in Nepal is 18, regardless of gender or sexual orientation.